Housing Selection Process

 All resident students are required to be enrolled in an Emerson College meal plan and are automatically enrolled in the Flex Plan when they enter into the housing contract.
 Students have the option of changing their meal plan ONCE during the Add/Drop period (the first two weeks of the semester).
 Meal plan changes can be made by selecting the student services tab on eCommon.

-Room and board charges for the 2013–2014 academic year are scheduled to be set by the Board of Trustees by the end of March.
-For planning and information purposes, the rates for the various types of rooms for the 2012–2013 academic year were:
+Room and board charges for the 2014–2015 academic year are scheduled to be set by the Board of Trustees by the end of March.
+For planning and information purposes, the rates for the various types of rooms for the 2013-2014 academic year can be found under Tuition and Fees.

 Cancellation/Loss of Housing

-A student whose financial account with the College is not in good standing as of August 1, 2013, will have his/her room reservations canceled.
-The student's account will be considered in good standing if on August 1, 2013:
+A student whose financial account with the College is not in good standing as of August 1, 2014, may have his/her room reservations canceled.
+The student's account will be considered in good standing if on August 1, 2014:

 - A pre-approved payment arrangement (approved by the Office of Student Financial Services) has been paid up to date; or

-Students whose immunization records are not in compliance as of August 1, 2013, will have their room reservations canceled.
+Students whose immunization records are not in compliance as of August 1, 2014, may have their room reservations canceled.

 Students covered by the Residency Requirement who lose housing per an outstanding balance or failure to meet health compliance will also forfeit their enrollment at Emerson College.